 While I don’t claim to be very good at many things in life, one pastime I excel at is sitting on my butt and watching the Tubes.
 I’ve been a fan of many YouTube channels since I started watching them regularly about eight years ago – and since then, have built up quite a list of excellent creators consistently uploading content in the retro gaming spectrum.

 This is not the be-all, end-all list of the ultimate retro gaming YouTubers, but instead, a selection of my personal favourites as a fellow creator.
 Some you’ve likely heard of, but my hope is to introduce someone new to at least everyone reading.

 Before you ready your pitchforks because of someone obvious that I’ve missed, be mindful that this is part one of two.
 Compiling of my list got a tad bit out of hand and is actually twice as long as what’s written about here.
 Stay tuned for part 2!

 Most videos are based on mods of retro consoles – however, what really allows this channel to stand apart from the (probably) hundreds of channels doing the same thing are the production values.
-While others are created by a guy filming with a smart phone in one hand and soldering in the other, This Does Not Compute’s videos are instead pieced together with well thought out, high-quality shots of video with a voice over track (important for punctuality when it comes to videos of a technical nature).
+While others are created by a guy filming with a smartphone in one hand and soldering with the other, This Does Not Compute’s videos are instead pieced together with well thought out, high-quality shots of video with a voiceover track (important for punctuality when it comes to videos of a technical nature).